General Relativity Contains the Standard Model

 The chiral symmetry breaking of the strong interactions is caused by a nonzero pion mass.
 According to the classical radius equation presented in Part~II, a particle that has charge must have mass.
 The pion has a mass because the quarks and gluons of which it is composed have masses due to their strong interaction charges or color.
-Therefore, 3DT explains chiral symmetry breaking.
+Therefore, 3D time explains chiral symmetry breaking.

-We now describe an effective potential for confinement in 3DT.
-Although this potential does not really exist, it provides a convenient framework for the discussion of confinement.
+We now describe an effective potential for confinement in 3D time.
 Each of the gluons with which the quarks interact must have a mass because it has color, which would, like electric charge, yield a mass by the classical radius equation in Part~II.
 Because free quarks are forbidden by the vanishing of the free-quark term they must always be interacting.
 Now, in order for two quarks to remain interacting, they must be within range of the strong interaction.
 Therefore, they cannot be separated by a distance greater than the Compton wavelength $\lambda=h/mc$ of a gluon.
 The mathematical expression for this is an infinite square-well potential with radius equal to the Compton wavelength of a gluon surrounding each quark.
 Inside this infinite square well, the quarks are free to move about because the gluons that influence the quarks have masses due to their color, rendering the interaction weak.
 Thus, aside from the infinite square-well confining potential, the strong interaction is really weak.
 This finishes the explanation of quark confinement and asymptotic freedom.

-This part derives the values of ten previously unexplained parameters in the Standard Model (SM) from the theory of three dimensions of time (3DT).
-Additionally, masses of 3DT's predicted particles will be determined.
+Now that we have the classical theory of 3D time, we must now calculate the quantum corrections to it.
+This results in different values for some of the coefficients (masses and charges) of its terms.
+In particular, we will derive the values of ten previously unexplained parameters in the Standard Model (SM).
+Additionally, masses of seven of 3D time's predicted particles will be determined.